 Children are encouraged to explore questions that are difficult to answer and to accept that sometimes these questions do not have easy or explicable answers.
-In our teaching we focus on activities which evoke an active and meaningful response in the children's lives.
+In our teaching, we focus on activities which evoke an active and meaningful response in the children's lives.
 Through a wide range of activities children can express their thoughts and feelings and consider the impact of their actions on others and their responsibilities as followers of Jesus.

 We provide a balance between practical, investigative tasks and teacher-led activities, and between paired, small group and class sessions.
-Such activities could include
+Such activities could include:

-- Recorded work writing, drawing

-- Exploring the meaning of scripture

-- Listening to or reading stories, poems, reports and accounts

-- Music singing, listening, composing

-- Art and Photographs investigation, appreciation, expression

-- Meeting visitors, sharing personal experiences and asking questions

-- Drama and role-play including Godly Play

-- Investigating and debating topics
+- Exploring the scripture, including its historical and religious context, links with other scripture studied and its possible meanings - Listening to, and exploring, related music or artwork and exploring how the creatives have been inspired by scripture and how they are choosing to share it - Art and Photographs investigation, appreciation, expression - Meeting visitors, sharing personal experiences and asking questions - Drama and role-play including Godly Play - Investigating and debating topics